China–North Korea border: Border security

-In 2015, a single rogue North Korean soldier killed four ethnic Korean citizens of China who lived along the border of China with North Korea.
+Seven people were killed in 2014 by North Korean border guards who had crossed the border in search of money, with locals reporting of North Korean soldiers of crossing the border to commit thefts and murders, especially during winter months when the Tumen River freezes over, allowing for easier access on foot.
+Later in 2015, a single rogue North Korean soldier killed four ethnic Korean citizens of China who lived along the border of China with North Korea.

 Rumours of Chinese troop mobilizations on the border frequently circulate in times of heightened tension on the Korean peninsula.
 According to scholar Adam Cathcart, these rumours are hard to substantiate and hard to interpret.

 A leaked China Mobile document that went viral on Chinese social media on 7 December 2017 allegedly revealed Chinese government plans to construct five "refugee settlement points" along the border to North Korea in Changbai county and Jilin province.
 This was apparently in preparation for a large influx of North Korean refugees if the Kim regime collapsed in a potential conflict with the United States.
 The Guardian quoted the document: "Due to cross-border tensions … the [Communist] party committee and government of Changbai county has proposed setting up five refugee camps in the county."

 Border control was significantly strengthened in 2020 due to the COVID-19 pandemic.
 North Korea closed its border with China in January 2020.
 By August 2020, the regime had established a 1–2 kilometer buffer zone in front of the border where official permits were required to enter; trespassers would be "fired at without warning".
 In May 2023, newly constructed double walls and guard posts were observed along hundreds of kilometers of the border, according to satellite photos published by Reuters.